-This tutorial examined the role of ethics in informative writing, including the ethical requirements related to this type of writing.
-Several examples were analyzed to clarify this role.
-Informative writers must take and maintain an objective perspective that is as free of bias and unstated assumptions as possible.
+In this lesson, you learned about the role of ethics in informative writing, including the ethical requirements related to this type of writing.
+You also performed an analysis of informative writing by examining a travel writing excerpt and a scientific study excerpt.
+These examples demonstrated how informative writers must take and maintain an objective perspective that is as free of bias and unstated assumptions as possible.